csurfer/pypette/README.rst

     # 2. Add jobs to execute.
 (Assuming job_list is a list of jobs)

-    # To run the jobs in job_list in order one after the other where each job waits
+    # To run the jobs in job_list in order one after the other where each job
-    # for the job before it to finish.
+    # waits for the job before it to finish.
     p.add_jobs(job_list)

-    # To run the jobs in job_list parallelly and run the next step only after all
+    # To run the jobs in job_list parallelly and run the next step only after
-    # jobs in job list finish.
+    # all jobs in job list finish.
     p.add_jobs(job_list, run_in_parallel=True)

 Building complex pipelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Jobs submitted to pipeline should be callables i,e structures which can be run.
+Jobs submitted to pipeline should be callables i.e. structures which can be
+run.
 This means python methods, lambdas etc qualify.

 What about Pipe itself?

-Ofcourse it is a callable and you can submit a pipe object to be run along with
+Of course, it is a callable and you can submit a pipe object to be run along
-regular jobs.
-This way you can build small pipelines which achieve a specific
+with regular jobs.
+This way you can build small pipelines which achieve a
-task and then combine them to create more complex pipelines.
+specific task and then combine them to create more complex pipelines.

 .. code:: python